 I believe in the power of diversity of skills and competences.
 I have developed a passion for constant learning and skill acquisition.
 I have experience in survey design, data management (including geospatial data management), data analysis, data extraction, machine learning, program coordination, and professional development.
 I work with different software including Stata, R, and occasionally Python.
 I also like to share these skills with the world to help solve specific problems.
 My technical skills range from survey design, data collection, rigorous academic research, geospatial data management to building an online business (entrepreneurship), graphic and web design, photo & video editing, social media marketing and much more.

-Prior to joining the Applied Economics program at UMN, I received my Masters of Science degree from the University of San Francisco (USF) in International and Development Economics (HERE is my Masters thesis), and shortly after as an Interim Program Manager for the Department of Economics at USF, then worked after as a Consultant for the World Bank – Living Standard Measurement Surveys (LSMS) team in Washington D.C.
-Work involved data management, manual and survey design, enumerator’s training and field work with partner firms (e.g., ICRISAT) in Mali, Africa.
+Prior to joining the Applied Economics program at UMN, I received my Masters of Science degree from the University of San Francisco (USF) in International and Development Economics (HERE is my Masters thesis).
+I then worked as an Interim Program Manager for the Department of Economics at USF.
+After that I worked as a Consultant for the World Bank – Living Standard Measurement Surveys (LSMS) team in Washington D.C.
+This work involved data management, manual and survey design, enumerator’s training and field work with partner firms (e.g., ICRISAT) in Mali, Africa.
 I am originally from Cameroon, earning my BA in Economics from the University of Dschang.